JeremyDwayne/JeremyDwayne/README.md

 # Hi there, I'm Jeremy 👋

-I'm a seasoned Software Engineer with over 8 years of experience, specializing in building scalable api's and cloud-based SaaS platforms, primarily with Ruby.
-I'm currently learning Go, React, Next.js and Typescript by building out my side project [SaferPilot](https://www.github.com/jeremydwayne/safer-pilot).
+I've been building resilient software for over 8 years.
+My expertise is in optimizing and scaling the backend services of distributed systems.
+As a technical leader I am passionate about mentoring, establishing best practices within teams, and improving workflows.

+🔭 I've primarilly worked with Ruby throughout my career, but I am actively working on a side project, [saferpilot](https://www.github.com/jeremydwayne/safer-pilot), in Go and Next.js.

+✈️ When I'm not behind a desk you'll likely find me up in the sky flying my 1963 Piper Cherokee 180.

-I'm actively looking for my next role at the Senior or Staff level, and would love to connect with you if you have a position you're recruiting for.
+I am actively looking for my next IC role and would love to connect with you to discuss opportunities you're recruiting for.

-I'm also a private pilot ✈ In my free time you'll catch me finding every excuse to get up in the sky in my 1963 Piper Cherokee 180.
-I'm working towards my instrument rating and someday would love to be a CFI/I in my spare time to help bring more people into the world of aviation.

-## Connect With Me
+## Connect With Me 📫
 - Linkedin: [@jeremywinterberg](https://www.linkedin.com/in/jeremywinterberg)
 - Website: [jeremydwayne.com](https://www.jeremydwayne.com/)
 - Instagram: [@jeremydwayne](https://www.instagram.com/jeremydwayne)